 If you feel you need to file an amended tax return, you can find out more here

 Q&A: What do I do if I find a mistake after filing?

 If you believe that you have made a mistake on your return after it has already been accepted by the IRS, you will need to file a Form 1040X (amended return) to correct this.
 If you also filed a state return, you will need to do the same with your state return in order to correct this error.
-Unfortunately, the 1040X must be sent via mail.
-You are not permitted to electronically transmit this form.
-With that said, if you prepared your original tax return using our software you may be able to prepare a 1040X using our software at no additional cost.
+The federal 1040X can now be electronically transmitted (as long as the original return was submitted electronically).
+State filings, however, must be sent via mail.
+With that said, if you have to file more than one amended federal return, this mus be mailed.